ibm-cloud-docs/Cloudant/service-dependency.md

    security compliance
    :   Vulnerability management and other security and compliance management of the service and service instances.

-- The **Customer provided** column will show if there is any dependency that has been provided by the customer to enable specific functionality. (for example: In order to properly configure and set up using BYOK into a service, the customer would provision a service like Keyprotect.
+- The **Customer provided** column will show if there is any dependency that has been provided by the customer to enable specific functionality. (for example: To properly configure and set up using BYOK into a service, the customer would provision a service like {{site.data.keyword.keymanagementservicefull_notm}}.
 But there may be other examples like this.)
 For details on how to enable the features and which services you need to provision, please see the documentation on the service.

 - **Where do dependency services need to be deployed regarding my service?** In the Location of dependency column you can view if the dependency is located in the same region or deployed to a specific data center.
 You can use this data with the data in the Control or data plane column for a quick reference to identify if your data leaves the region or not in a standard setup.